 The hammer curl to shoulder press is an exercise that truly ticks all of the boxes.
 Since it requires only minimal equipment, you don't even have to go to the gym to perform it.

-Moreover, the movement works far more muscles than regular hammer curls.
+Moreover, the movement works far more muscles (abs, shoulders and biceps) than regular hammer curls.
 This extra muscle recruitment naturally leads to higher energy expenditure and thus calorie expenditure.
 The end result for you is more fat loss and muscle definition if your diet is healthy and high in protein.

 It's recommended to perform your reps explosively so that you engage the fast-twitch muscle fibers while simultaneously getting your heart pumping.
 Just be sure to use the correct form as explained in the tutorial so that you keep the tension on the target areas, namely, your biceps and shoulders.